maxliesegang/karlsruhe-haushalt/README.md

 ## Data & Domain Notes

-- `public/massnahmen.json` contains the authoritative dataset and is published verbatim with the app.
+- The authoritative dataset lives in `public/massnahmen/*.json` and is published verbatim with the app.
 Each entry includes identifiers, the responsible Dienststelle, and the projected savings for 2026 (`summe_2026`) and 2027 (`summe_2027`).
+The list of JSON files to load is defined in `public/massnahmen/index.json`, allowing the dataset to be organized across multiple files.
 - Update the dataset by editing or regenerating that JSON file and re-running `npm run build`.
 When possible, keep IDs stable so persisted selections remain valid.
 - The selection state is stored in `localStorage` (`ks_sparpaket_v1`).
 Clearing browser data resets the app back to the “all selected” default.
 - The shareable URL hash follows the `#sel=1,2,3` pattern; copying the current URL captures the active selection for other viewers.